grimm-co/IoTCameraLab/README.md

 # GeoVision Camera Lab

-This repository contains source code, firmware, third-party software, and instructions to reproduce the Internet-of-Things (IoT) hacking lab exercise as showcased at RSA 2018, Hack NYC, and Hack the Capital.
+Things (IoT) hacking lab exercise as showcased at RSA 2018, Hack NYC, Hack the Capitol, and multiple BSides conferences.

+This lab is for home use only and should not be used on anything other than the local camera to teach concepts around IOT security and defense.
+UNAUTHORIZED USE INCLUDING USING THIS ON SOMEONE ELSE’S CAMERA IS BREAKING THE LAW.

 ## Lab Environment Setup
 - A Windows Virtual Machine (VM)